How to Contribute to HyperUI

 Creating a New Collection

-If you want to create a new collection then please create an issue on GitHub, then we can discuss the new collection and get some ideas for what components can be added.
+To create a new collection, please create an issue on GitHub.
+Then we can discuss the new collection and brainstorm components to add.

 New Component Feedback

-If you are looking to add a component to HyperUI then I will give feedback on both the design and development of the component.
+If you plan to add a component to HyperUI, I will provide feedback on both the design and development of the component.

 For new component pull requests, I will review the work three times.
-If on the third review there is feedback from the first review that is still not addressed, then I will close it and ask for it to be re-opened once feedback has been addressed.
+If feedback from the first review remains unaddressed by the third review, I will close the PR.
+If there is new feedback on the third review, it's not an issue.